𝐑𝐞𝐞𝐟-𝐒𝐚𝐟𝐞 𝐌𝐞𝐝𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬:

 Supportive Care:

-- UV Sterilizer: Helps reduce parasite load.
+- UV Sterilizer: Can help reduce parasite load.

 - Maintain Pristine Water Quality: Reduces stress, helping fish manage the infection.